List of ships for the rescue of refugees in the Mediterranean Sea

-List of migrant and refugee rescue ships operating in the Mediterranean Sea names selected ships run by NGOs taking part in the rescue of people endangered when attempting to migrate across the Mediterranean Sea to Europe.
-They were variously chartered, donated, or bought specifically for this purpose.
+Migrant and refugee rescue ships that operate in the Mediterranean Sea taking part in the rescue of people endangered when attempting to migrate across the Mediterranean to Europe are often run by NGOs.
+They are variously chartered, donated, or bought specifically for the purpose of rescue.

 List

 This sortable table is by default listed in order of the vessels' names: